 Brady Hanna, Real Estate Investor, Mill Creek Home Buyers

-Vinyl Composition Tile (VCT) plank flooring is extremely popular among experienced fix and flippers since it is affordable and looks great in kitchens and dining rooms.
-Using hardwood floorings for a fix and flip can be very costly and may not be practical.
+Vinyl composition tile (VCT) plank flooring is extremely popular among experienced fix-and-flippers since it is affordable and looks great in kitchens and dining rooms.
+Using hardwood floorings for a fix-and-flip can be very costly and may not be practical.
 However, modern vinyl floors can mirror almost any style of flooring including wood, tile, and natural stone at a lesser cost, increasing your potential revenue.

-6. Choose Larger Floor Tiles
+20. Opt for Larger Floor Tiles

-Matt Karlin, 3rd Generation Owner, Nemo Tile
+Matt Karlin, Third Generation Owner, Nemo Tile

 When it comes to flooring, choosing oversized tiles are cost-effective because bigger tiles cover a larger area.
 Further, bigger tiles also help make a small room look larger and spacious.
 Avoid designs that look too printed and colorful to ensure a clean yet modern look.
 After all, tiles with cleaner designs are more appealing to most potential buyers and can add a lot of value to your flip.